City Guide for: Barsana, Uttar Pradesh, India

 Mathura

-Mathura, the birthplace of Lord Krishna, is a vibrant and deeply spiritual city.
+Mathura, the birthplace of Lord Krishna, is a vibrant city steeped in Hindu mythology and history.
 Explore the Shri Krishna Janmabhoomi Temple, believed to be built on the exact spot where Krishna was born.
-Wander through the bustling streets, soak in the devotional atmosphere, and witness the daily rituals and ceremonies.
-Mathura offers a captivating glimpse into Hindu mythology and tradition.
+Wander through the colorful Dwarkadhish Temple, known for its intricate carvings and lively atmosphere.
+Don't miss the Government Museum, which houses a rich collection of sculptures and artifacts from the region's ancient past.
+Mathura offers a captivating glimpse into India's religious and cultural heritage.

 Travel Time